Douglas Niedt's Free Online Metronome

 How to Save Presets

-• Save your rhythm as a preset — click "+ Save the current rhythm in the editing field below as a named preset."
+• Save your rhythm as a preset — click "+ Save the current rhythm in “Build a Rhythm Here” as a named preset."
 You'll be prompted for a name.
 Saved rhythms appear in your "MY RHYTHMS" list.

 • Click a saved rhythm's name to load it instantly (this also turns PLAYBACK CONTROLS ON so you can press START immediately).